Hpdvn/equinox/README.md

 # equinox
-A repository which contains code samples used in equinox.me posts
+A repository which contains code samples used in [equinoxe.me](https://equinoxe.me/) posts